📚Knowledge base

 • Google Drive

-This flexibility ensures comprehensive data connectivity, allowing users to build a robust knowledge repository and integrate diverse datasets effortlessly into their AI applications.
+This flexibility ensures comprehensive data connectivity, allowing users to build a robust knowledge repository and integrate diverse datasets effortlessly into their AI applications and agents.

 Structure and organization